xjlin0/attendees32/README.md

   - [x] find library and install: maybe django-pghistory with AggregateEvent
   - [x] each model level version
   - [ ] document aggregation level version
+  - [ ] upgrade to django-pghistory v2.4+ for various bug fixes.
 - [x] [New repo] upgrade to Django 3.2LTS for support of DEFAULT_AUTO_FIELD -[x] accept partial date on all attending/past, etc django-date-extensions or django_partial_date.
 Also use Javascript solution to make yearless date back to 1800, so birthday of "1999 August" will be 08-01-1999 and "May 24th" will be 05-24-1800
    -[x] 3.1: use Django JSONField instead of Postgres JSONField